Purchasing your next home

 Size up.
 Size down.
 Next home.
 Dream home.
 Your goals are changing, and so is what you need in a home.
 If your family is growing, you may be looking for a bigger house in a great school district.
 If you’re close to retirement, you might want to cash out your equity and move to a smaller property.

 At Solarity, we’re here to guide you toward the best loan for your next stage in life.
 Your dedicated Mortgage Loan Officer will get to know you and guide you through the process of buying your new home.
-We offer a variety of mortgages loan products so that we can find the loan that supports your needs.
+We offer a variety of mortgage loan products so that we can find the loan that supports your needs.

 The contact center representative helped me get the information I needed quickly.
 For further assistance I was transferred to a mortgage loan representative who was able to help with more information.
 I will be setting up an appointment with the mortgage team to apply for a loan.”